 Paramagnetism of Oxygen

+Before class starts, get 4 L of liquid nitrogen.
 The liquid oxygen [Lox] is condensed in a copper coil, which is immersed in a large, glass Dewar flask of liquid nitrogen [LN2].
 It is caught in the tall, thin glass Dewar, which should be pre-cooled with liquid nitrogen immediately before.
-The outlet tube of the condenser is placed within the thin Dewar at the same moment the coil part of the condenser is being lowered into the larger one.
+When ready, pour the LN2 in the small Dewar into the large Dewar, then place the outlet tube of the condenser within the thin Dewar at the same moment the coil part of the condenser is being lowered into the larger one.
 Top off the large LN2 Dewar from the 4 liter flask as necessary.

-A good flow of oxygen will fill the Lox Dewar to three-quarters full in about five minutes.
+A good flow of oxygen will fill the Lox Dewar to three-quarters full in about five minutes, but we usually only make about 2 fingers above the metal part of the thin dewar.
 With the oxygen still flowing, slowly lift the entire condenser vertically, to catch the remaining Lox in the coils in the Lox Dewar.
 Shut off the gas flow from the O2 tank, and remove it and the condenser from the room.

-Save the remaining LN2 in the 4 liter (non-magnetic aluminum) flask, to be used later to pour onto the magnet.
+Pour the remaining LN2 in the large dewar back into the 4 liter (non-magnetic aluminum) flask, to be used later to pour onto the magnet.

 Paramagnetism of Oxygen

 If the demonstrator still has liquid oxygen remaining, and wishes to demonstrate the acceleration of combustion, do the following.
-On a fireproof surface, place a 600 or 800 ml beaker.
-Carefully light the bottom edge of the cardboard cylinder from a paper towel roll (industrial-grade, thick cardboard cylinder from janitorial maintenance is what we typically use).
+On a fireproof surface, place a 1 liter beaker.
+Carefully light the bottom edge of a cardboard cylinder from a paper towel roll (industrial-grade, thick cardboard cylinder from janitorial maintenance is what we typically use).
 The object is to get it smoldering evenly all around the bottom edge.
 Place the tube smoldering end down in the beaker, and carefully and quickly pour a good slosh, say 50 ml or so, into the beaker.
 Quickly stand back.